Advanced Encryption Standard: Optimization of the cipher

 On systems with 32-bit or larger words, it is possible to speed up execution of this cipher by combining the SubBytes and ShiftRows steps with the MixColumns step by transforming them into a sequence of table lookups.
 This requires four 256-entry 32-bit tables (together occupying 4096 bytes).
 A round can then be performed with 16 table lookup operations and 12 32-bit exclusive-or operations, followed by four 32-bit exclusive-or operations in the AddRoundKey step.
 Alternatively, the table lookup operation can be performed with a single 256-entry 32-bit table (occupying 1024 bytes) followed by circular rotation operations.

 Using a byte-oriented approach, it is possible to combine the SubBytes, ShiftRows, and MixColumns steps into a single round operation.

 Security

 The National Security Agency (NSA) reviewed all the AES finalists, including Rijndael, and stated that all of them were secure enough for US Government non-classified data.
 In June 2003, the US Government announced that AES could be used to protect classified information:

 The design and strength of all key lengths of the AES algorithm (i.e., 128, 192 and 256) are sufficient to protect classified information up to the SECRET level.
 TOP SECRET information will require use of either the 192 or 256 key lengths.
 The implementation of AES in products intended to protect national security systems and/or information must be reviewed and certified by NSA prior to their acquisition and use.

 AES has 10 rounds for 128-bit keys, 12 rounds for 192-bit keys, and 14 rounds for 256-bit keys.

+More recent guidance from the NSA, however, allows classified information to be encrypted with only 256-bit key lengths.
+128-bit and 192-bits is no longer sufficient for the encryption of classified information.